 We represent clients arrested on a warrant or release at the scene with a pink summons.
 We represent clients in the courtrooms in Manhattan including the Midtown Community Court.

 The attorneys at Greco Neyland, PC represents clients all over New York City against all types of criminal charges.
-Call (212) 951-1300 right now to set up a free legal consultation that will let our firm review your case.
+Call (212) 951-1300 or contact us right now to set up a free legal consultation that will let our firm review your case.

 Our NYC criminal lawyers assist clients accused of or charged with the following: